All Grant Programs

 Q: How can we find out what qualifies as a living wage in our region?

-A: Please reference the MIT Living Wage calculator (https://livingwage.mit.edu/states/36/locations) to verify that all programs lead to jobs that pay living wages.
+A: Please reference the MIT Living Wage calculator (https://livingwage.mit.edu/states/36/locations) to verify that all programs lead to jobs that pay living wages for the region in which the project is located.

 Q: Our organization serves a specific population with high unemployment rates, but who realistically will not be placed in the middle-wage jobs outlined in the guidelines.
 Are there any provisions or exceptions made to the “good jobs” requirement in consideration of the population served by the training?